 Multi-visit programs are for schools that have already sent multiple classes to the Museum and are interested in a more in-depth relationship.
-They combine guided gallery visits to the Museum with professional development, assessment, and planning between teachers and Museum educators.
-These elements make for successful, intensive programs that benefit both the school and the Museum.
+They combine guided gallery visits with professional development, assessment, and planning between teachers and museum educators.
+These elements make for successful, intensive programs that benefit both the school and us.
 We offer two different multi-visit programs: Focus Units and Museum/School Partnerships.

 Museum-School Partnerships offer similar components to the Focus Unit program but are designed for the broader school community.
-Teachers and Museum educators work cooperatively to determine the exact nature of each partnership, which may include professional development and a curriculum integrating Museum educator–led school-based lessons and multiple Museum visits.
+Teachers and museum educators work cooperatively to determine the exact nature of each partnership, which may include professional development and a curriculum integrating museum educator–led school-based lessons and multiple visits.
 Schools must assign a coordinator to oversee the collaboration.
 Those interested should contact the School Programs Manager, who will meet with school representatives to assess the prospects for collaboration.

 To learn more about multi-visit programs and pricing, contact the School Programs Manager at 718.501.6201 or via email.